ivanRylach/sapper/README.md

-sapper
+Sapper
 ======

-Claccic minesweeper for Android
+Classic minesweeper for Android

 ======